vishalbns/patent_classification_using_LLM/README.md

-# Patent Classification with PEFT and LoRA
+# Patent Classification using Llama 3.2-1B LLM

 This project focuses on training a patent classification model using the [PEFT](https://huggingface.co/docs/peft/) (Parameter Efficient Fine-Tuning) method with the LoRA (Low-Rank Adaptation) technique.
 The model is fine-tuned for patent classification, and it is deployed via a FastAPI backend and a Streamlit frontend to make predictions on patent descriptions.